ellereeeee/blog-posts/2017-12-04 Scope Closure.md

 `CoolModule()` returns an object, which are references to inner functions.
 The inner variables are kept private.
 Think of the object as a public API for the module.

-There are two requriements for the module pattern:
+There are two requirements for the module pattern:

 1) There must be an enclosing outer function, and it must be invoked at least once (each time a new module instance is created, like assigning the outer function to a variable).